 Air Classifier | RHEWUM AWR

-Our air classifier type AWR makes it possible to grade your bulk solids at high efficiencies
+The AWR makes it possible to grade your bulk solids efficiently.

 At outputs of up to 30 t/h the air classifier provides flexibility for a wide range of feed material such as cement, fly ash, raw mix, gypsum, quartz, coal, cellulose, pigments and colorants, silica, sodium bicarbonate, varnish, zirconium oxide, potato starch, flour, calcium carbonate, graphite, bentonite, china clay, talcum, refractories, rare earths, wax, PVC, toner and many more.